HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   <figcaption>{{ figure_link(caption="Recommended compression levels to use.") }}</figcaption>
 </figure>

-Currently, practically all text compression is done by one of two HTTP content encodings: [gzip](https://tools.ietf.org/html/rfc1952) and [brotli](https://github.com/google/brotli).
-Both are widely supported by browsers: [can I use brotli](https://caniuse.com/?search=brotli)/[can I use gzip](https://caniuse.com/?search=gzip)
+Currently, practically all text compression is done by one of two HTTP content encodings: [Gzip](https://tools.ietf.org/html/rfc1952) and [Brotli](https://github.com/google/brotli).
+Both are widely supported by browsers: [can I use Brotli](https://caniuse.com/?search=brotli)/[can I use Gzip](https://caniuse.com/?search=gzip)

-When you want to use gzip, consider using [Zopfli](https://en.wikipedia.org/wiki/Zopfli), which generates smaller gzip compatible files.
+When you want to use Gzip, consider using [Zopfli](https://en.wikipedia.org/wiki/Zopfli), which generates smaller Gzip compatible files.
 This should be done especially for precompressed resources, since here the greatest [gains are expected](https://cran.r-project.org/web/packages/brotli/vignettes/brotli-2015-09-22.pdf).
-See this [comparison between gzip and zopfli](https://blog.codinghorror.com/zopfli-optimization-literally-free-bandwidth/) that takes into account different compression levels for gzip.
+See this [comparison between Gzip and Zopfli](https://blog.codinghorror.com/zopfli-optimization-literally-free-bandwidth/) that takes into account different compression levels for Gzip.

-Many [popular servers](https://en.wikipedia.org/wiki/HTTP_compression#Servers_that_support_HTTP_compression) support dynamically and/or pre-compressed HTTP and many of them support [brotli](https://en.wikipedia.org/wiki/Brotli).
+Many [popular servers](https://en.wikipedia.org/wiki/HTTP_compression#Servers_that_support_HTTP_compression) support dynamically and/or pre-compressed HTTP and many of them support [Brotli](https://en.wikipedia.org/wiki/Brotli).

 ## Current state of HTTP compression